-AP courses focus on the same skills as general courses, but Advanced Placement courses are distinguished by a more rigorous and inquiry- based study of literature and nonfiction texts.
+Advanced Placement courses are distinguished by a college-level, rigorous, and inquiry- based study of literature and nonfiction texts.
 AP courses move at an accelerated pace, feature an in-depth scope of textual study, and require more independent work.

-AP courses are offered to all grade levels.
 Dual Enrollment courses are offered at the higher grade levels and may allow students to earn college credit.

 At the conclusion of the English 11 AP course students will take the national Advanced Placement examination to determine college placement credit.
-Please contact the school counselor for further details.
+Please contact your child's school counselor for further details.